randomforestwhitaker/questions/README.md

 [2]
-/* Given an int and a list of elements, return the list of elements based on the following conditions: positive int: take x elements from the head and move them to the tail of the list negative int: take x elements tail and move them to the head of the list */
+/* Given an int and a list of elements, return the list of elements based on the following conditions: positive int: take x elements from the head and move them to the tail of the list negative int: take x elements from the tail and move them to the head of the list */